-Today, My Mama (Janice) is making me pine away for the smell of fresh bread.
+Today, My Mama (Janice) is making me pine away for the smell of fresh bread with these Southern Spoon Rolls.
 Time to get in the kitchen!
 Take it away, Mama! ~Christy

 Bread cooking, the aroma filling the kitchen.
 That has to be one of the best smells in the world.
 I love fresh bread more than cakes, pies, cookies or any other dessert.